macobac/css-frameworks/README.md

 ## In progress:

-- User can filter the post content feed **
+- User can filter the post content feed ** NEED TO DO OVER AGAIN

 - design so that on profile pg there is only imgs fetched in a 5x grid but when clicked on the posts u see 1 whole post

 - fix design on newPost.html

-- fetchNewPost.mjs: fix error msg inside dom not in console
+- fetchNewPost.mjs: maybe make a btn to profile here after post is posted? or to feed, or to look at post when i have fetched that later

 In progress comments: